 Not included: Round-trip airfare*, passport and visa fees, transportation to/from the airport on arrival and departure days, some meals, personal spending, required textbooks and/or course materials. *Note: Participants must arrange their own airfare once instructed to do so by the program administrator.

-*Save $200 when you apply before October 1st and pay your deposit by October 15th!*
+Save $200 when you apply by Oct.
+1 and pay your deposit by Oct.
+15!